swidjaja/accessibility/accessible-tabs/README.md

   - Everything works for ChromeVox

 - Safari + VO (Mac)
-  - VO will NOT announce the number of total tabs and the index of focused tab
+  ~~- VO will NOT announce the number of total tabs and the index of focused tab ~~
   - VO announce tab as selected if we focus on selected tab
 - Chrome + VO (Mac)
-  - VO will announce the number of total tabs and the index of focused tab incorrectly.
-It will always say tab 1 of 1 for every focused tab
+  - ~~VO will announce the number of total tabs and the index of focused tab incorrectly.
+It will always say tab 1 of 1 for every focused tab~~
   - VO announce every focused tab as selected
 - Chrome + ChromeVox
-  - On ChromeVox, clicking on tab doesn't event make it selected.
+  - ~~On ChromeVox, clicking on tab doesn't event make it selected.~~

 These are quite surprising results for me.
 - Somehow, using the `ul/li` actually make the screen reader's interpration worse.
+However, adding presentation role to the `li` tag seems to fix all them.
-- On both Safari and Chrome, VO does not produce correct number of total tabs (BAD!)
+- ~~On both Safari and Chrome, VO does not produce correct number of total tabs (BAD!)~~
 - On Chrome, VO announces every focused tab as `selected` (BAD!)
-- On ChromeVox, clicking on tab doesn't even work (YIPES!)
+- ~~On ChromeVox, clicking on tab doesn't even work (YIPES!)~~

-So, in conclusion, we should stick with first pattern.
+So, in conclusion, both patterns seem to work just fine.
+However, the second pattern will require adding presentation role to each `li` tags